Exact densities of loops in O(1) dense loop model and of clusters in critical percolation on a cylinder II: rotated lattice: FSZ solution and densities of loops and clusters

 where $\Phi(u)$ is as defined in (\ref{eq: Phi}).
 Expectedly, the same argument applied to T-P equation, yields the same result.
 After substitution to (\ref{eq: f_n,m,l(w,v)}) the latter result yields the value of the free energy at the stochastic point

-which is the reflection of the fact that there is a choice from two weight one arc arrangements at every normal vertex independently of the others.
-However, this is not yet our finial goal, which requires the derivative of the free energy with respect to the arguments.
+that is a consequence of the fact that there is a choice from two weight one arc arrangements at every normal vertex independently of the others.
+However, this is not yet our final goal, which requires the derivative of the free energy with respect to the arguments.

-Unfortunately the further interpolation-like argument of FSZ leading them to explicit formulas for the $Q-$ and $P-$ polynomials fails in our case because of more complex explicit form of $\Phi(u)$.
-However, one can find both $Q-$ and $P-$ polynomials solving explicitly the linear systems for their coefficients.
+Unfortunately the further interpolation-like argument of FSZ leading them to explicit formulas for the Q- and P-polynomials fails in our case because of more complex explicit form of $\Phi(u)$.
+However, one can find both Q- and P-polynomials solving explicitly the linear systems for their coefficients.
 Specifically, following \cite{Motegi2013} we define coefficients $q_{0},\dots,q_{p}$ and $p_{0},\dots,p_{p}$ as

 where by definition $q_{p}=p_{p}=1.$ It follows from (\ref{eq: TQ-equation}) and (\ref{eq:T-P}) at the stochastic point that each of the two sets of $p$ unknown coefficients satisfy the following systems of $p$ equations